reliqarts/laravel-scavenger/readme.md

 ## Configuration

 Scavenger is highly configurable.
-These configurations remain for use the next time around.
+Once configured, the settings will be used for every scrape.

 ### Structure

-Below is an example of a typical config file structure, with explaining comments.
+Below is an example of a typical config file structure, with comments explaining each setting.

 ```php
 <?php